marcus320/pytest-playwright-visual/README.md

 # Forked

 Have customised the plugin.py file to allow for multiple snapshots in the same test to help improve efficiency of test runs (not needing to keep redoing database as often).
+Installed with `pip install -e git+https://github.com/marcus320/pytest-playwright-visual.git#egg=pytest-playwright-visual`

 # Pytest Plugin for Visual Testing with Playwright